Privacy policy

 - Profile you, your study habits, or your academic performance.

 These aren't aspirations.
 They're commitments.
-If we ever wanted to do any of these things, we would need to update this policy and notify you first, and we never will.
+If we ever wanted to do any of these things, we'd have to update this policy and notify you first.
+We won't.

 Your academic data lives in five places.
 None of them is a server we operate: